Boxing inequalities in Banach spaces and Riemannian manifolds

-\forget Gustin's boxing inequality was applied in analysis via Choquet integrals (see [PS], [CS] and references there for some recent work in this direction).
-Choquet integral $\int_\Omega fd\HC_m$ of a non-negative function $f$ on a domain $\Omega\subset\R^n$ is defined by the formula $\int_\Omega fd\HC_m=\int_0^\infty \HC_m(\{x\in\Omega\vert f(x)\geq t\}) dt$.
+\forgotten \forget Gustin's boxing inequality was applied in analysis via Choquet integrals (see [PS], [CS], and the references there for some recent results in this direction).
+Choquet integral $\int_\Omega fd\HC_m$ of a nonnegative function $f$ on a domain $\Omega\subset\R^n$ is defined by the formula $\int_\Omega fd\HC_m=\int_0^\infty \HC_m(\{x\in\Omega\vert f(x)\geq t\}) dt$.
 One can also define {\it dyadic Hausdorff content} $\HC_m^d$ defined for each set $A$ as the infimum of $\Sigma_i (\frac{l_i}{2})^m$, where $l_i$ denote side lengths of dyadic cubes in a covering of $A$ by dyadic cubes.
-The infimum is taken over all covering of $A$ by dyadic cubes.
-Recall, that dyadic cubes in $\R^n$ are cubes with sides parallel to the coordinate axes, center of the form $2^{m-1}(2N+1)$ and side length $2^m$, where $m$ can be an arbitrary integer numbers (of any sign), and $N$ is an arbitrary $n$-dimensional vector with integer entries.
-It is well-known and easy to see that $\HC_m(A)\leq \HC_m^d(A)\leq c(n)\HC_m(A)$ (cf. Lemma 3.3 below).
+The infimum is taken over all coverings of $A$ by dyadic cubes.
+Recall that dyadic cubes in $\R^n$ are cubes with sides parallel to the coordinate axes, center of the form $2^{m-1}(2N+1)$ and side length $2^m$, where $m$ can be an arbitrary integer number (of any sign), and $N$ is an arbitrary $n$-dimensional vector with integer entries.
+It is well known and easy to see that $\HC_m(A)\leq \HC_m^d(A)\leq c(n)\HC_m(A)$ (cf. Lemma 3.3 below).
 Therefore, $\int_\Omega f d\HC^d_m$ differs from $\int_\Omega f d\HC_m$ by at most a constant factor $c(n)$ depending only on the dimension of the ambient space.
-If one interested in inequalities involving arbitrary constant of this form, then one can interchange Choquet integrals with respect to $d\HC_m$ and $d\HC^d_m$.
-The reason why one might want to do that is rather surprising: Choquet integrals with respect to $d\HC^d_m$ are countably subadditive, while Choquet integrals with respect to $d\HC_m$ are not.
+If one is interested in inequalities with an arbitrary constant of this form, then one can interchange Choquet integrals with respect to $d\HC_m$ and $d\HC^d_m$.
+The reason why one might want to do that is rather surprising: Choquet integrals with respect to $d\HC^d_m$ are countably subadditive, but Choquet integrals with respect to $d\HC_m$ are not.
 However, in the present paper we are interested in constants that depend only on $m$ but not on $n$.
 Therefore, for us $\HC^d_m$ and $\HC_m$ are not roughly the same.
-In this connection we would like to state the following theorem:
+In this connection, we would like to state the following theorem:

 \begin{theorem} Let $B=l^n_\infty$.
 Then Theorems 1.2, 1.3, 1.5 remain true for $\HC^d_m$ instead of $\HC_m$.
 For example, if $\Omega$ is a bounded domain in $\R^n$, then for each $m\leq n-1$ $\HC^d_m(\Omega)\leq c(m)\HC^d_m(\partial\Omega)$. \end{theorem}